Skip to Content

 How to make Chinese sweet and sour pork 咕噜肉- The step-by-step guide

-This easy sweet and sour pork recipe is divided into four steps.
+This easy sweet and sour pork recipe is divided into five steps.

 1. The sweet and sour pork marinate

-2. Add the cornstarch, light soy sauce, and salt to marinate the pork for at least thirty minutes, preferably overnight if time is permissible, in the refrigerator.
+2. Add the cornstarch, light soy sauce, and salt to marinate the pork in the refrigerator for at least thirty minutes, preferably overnight, if time permits.

 2. Prepare the dry coating for deep frying

-Prepare the dry coating as indicated in the note section of the recipe.
-The dry coating helps crisp up the crust form on the surface, making it highly crispy and able to withstand the moisture from the sauce drizzling on it while serving.
+Prepare the dry coating as indicated in the recipe note section.
+The dry coating helps crisp up the crust from the surface, making it highly crispy and able to withstand the moisture from the sauce drizzling on it while serving.

 Here are the steps to deep-fry the pork: